IcedShake/openwrt-19.07-tl-wr840n-v6.x/README.md

-I've slightly modified the guide to be specifically for this router.
+I've slightly modified the guide to be for this router and other routers that have a 4MB flash.

 For convenience, wifi is enabled by default on first boot.
 If you do not want this, remove ``./target/linux/ramips/base-files/etc/uci-defaults/99_wireless_config``